relsqui/cribbage-trainer/README.md

 # Cribbage Trainer

-This is a little utility for helping me test my intuition about which cards to discard from a cribbage hand, by calculating the expected value of every option.
+This is a little utility for helping me test my intuition about which cards to discard from a cribbage hand by calculating the expected value of every option.

+Currently it only looks at the cards you'll have left in your hand after discarding and what the possible turn cards are.
+It ignores cribs and your opponent's choices.

-Install requirements and run it with:
+Install requirements like so:

 ```
 python -m pip install -r requirements.txt
-python main.py
 ```

-Example output:
+## Train on random cribbage hands

+Call the script with no argument to practice discards.

 ```
+$ python main.py
 Welcome to the cribbage trainer!
 Send EOF (Ctrl-D) or an interrupt (Ctrl-C) at any prompt to exit.

 Note that this program only considers the score of the hand right now -- not the crib or the play.
 Good luck!